pi-apps/pi-python/SECURITY.md

 If you have any question you could write an email at latinchain.info@gmail.com.

 If your vurnebility is accepted, you will be asked to do a pull request or we could make the changes directly.
+We could make some changes to your pull request to adapt to the Project.